 Let me start by admitting my obsession with HBO title sequences.
 They are truly one of a kind, and True Detective is no different.
 Much like the title sequence for True Blood, it is a bit eerie and random.
 Though, I think that is what makes it so captivating.
 The introductory song plays a large part in what makes a great title sequence, and their song selection was genius: “Far From Any Road” by The Handsome Family.
 Aside from that, HBO always incorporates outrageous graphics, which half the time I am not even sure of.
-But, for whatever reason, it still gets every nerve ending in my body excited for the episode’s unveiling as the 1995 murder mystery continues to unfold, as told by Rust and Marty themselves in a weird time warp of events.
+But, for whatever reason it still gets every nerve ending in my body excited for the episode’s unveiling, and so, the 1995 murder mystery continues to unfold, as told by Rust and Marty themselves in a weird time warp of events.

-Episode two begins with Rust Cohle continuing his interview with two detectives in present day (2012).
-They are still trying to retrace the steps of the 1995 investigation in order to figure out if they actually caught the right serial killer because a 2012 murder case has opened up with the same behavior pattern.
+Episode 2 begins with Rust Cohle continuing his interview with two detectives in present day (2012).
+They are still trying to retrace the steps of the 1995 investigation in order to figure out if they actually caught the right serial killer, because a 2012 murder case has opened up with the same behavior pattern.
 Rust looks old and ragged; he requires his six pack of beer in front of him with a cigarette in his hand.
 The interviewing process picks up where they left off, recalling the odd and unknown combustion of sticks that was found in a shed.
 Then the cameras shift you back in time, where Matthew McConaughey looks more like the man we recognize – young, fresh, and handsome.
 Whereas his partner, Martin Hart, almost looks better in 2012 than he did in 1995.

 The episode creepily wraps up with Rust and Marty at the church they found advertised on Dora’s flyer.
 However, it is run-down, burnt to the ground, and virtually in the middle of nowhere.
 Behind some ivy brush, they see a mural of a figure wearing antlers as a crown, almost identical to the way they found Dora praying – dead.